jaycen/Deezix-Hack/README.md

 # Adventuring
 ## Ability Rolls
 Ability rolls are used to determine certain outcomes influenced by a character's abilities.
-To make an ability roll, roll a number of dice equal to the relevant ability score. **If a 6 is rolled on any dice, it is a success.**
+To make an ability roll, roll a number of dice equal to the relevant ability score. **If a 5 or 6 is rolled on any dice, it is a success.**

-Multiple 6s on a single roll may have additional effects.
+Multiple successes on a single roll may have additional effects.
 ## Attack Rolls
 Attacks are resolved by making a PHY + CB roll.
-For every 6 rolled, 1 damage is dealt to the target's HP (reduced by their AC to a minimum of 1).
+For every 5 or 6 rolled, 1 damage is dealt to the target's HP (reduced by their AC to a minimum of 1).
 ## Saving Throws
 Saving throws are made by making a SPR + CB roll.
-If a 6 is rolled, the saving throw is successful.
+If a 5 or 6 is rolled, the saving throw is successful.
 ## Damage and Healing from Spells and Other Effects
 Damage and healing from spells is converted from their original format as 1 damage per damage dice stated on the spell (ex. a spell dealing 3d6 would deal 3 damage).
 This method is used for potions, traps, monster abilities, etc.
 ## Encumbrance